Chlamydia is now the number one most reported diseases in Muskingum County in Ohio.

 Kristen Baker, an epidemiologist, said, since Chlamydia is one of those asymptomatic diseases, meaning they do not trigger noticeable symptoms upon infection or during the early stages, many infected people end up spreading the bacteria to others unknowingly.

-If not diagnosed and treated right away, Chlamydia can result to serious complications such as pregnancy problems and pelvic inflammatory disease or PID in women.
+If not diagnosed and treated right away, Chlamydia can result in serious complications such as pregnancy problems and pelvic inflammatory disease or PID in women.
 It can also infect the baby if not dealt with at the earliest opportunity.

 Baker advised people to be wary of itching, unusual discharge, and burning sensations when urinating since these could be signs of a potential Chlamydia infection.
 She said people with those symptoms should immediately see a doctor for testing.